 Effective communication among team members and stakeholders is paramount; that way, you’ll address any challenges promptly and ensure alignment with your marketing goals.

-Once you get the go-signal to allocate more time and resources to your marketing campaign, you can develop a more detailed marketing campaign management strategy.
+Once you’ve secured the time, budget, and resources for your marketing campaign, the next step is to build a detailed campaign management strategy.

 Check out Cognism’s framework for managing a marketing campaign - press ▶️ to watch the tutorial!